aio-libs/propcache/docs/api.rst

-   This decorator functions exactly the same as the standard library :func:`cached_property` decorator, but it's available in the :mod:`propcache` module along with an accelerated Cython version.
+   This decorator functions exactly the same as the standard library :func:`cached_property` decorator, but it's available in the :mod:`propcache.api` module along with an accelerated Cython version.

    As with the standard library version, the cached value is stored in the instance's ``__dict__`` dictionary.
 To clear a cached value, you